 Build upsell triggers within your product

 One of the best ways to improve your net retention rate is by rewarding your loyal customers.
-You can provide a variety of rewards to your customers, such as discounts, credits, free upgrades, or gifts.
+You can provide a variety of rewards and incentives, such as discounts, credits, free upgrades, or gifts.
 This will increase your net retention rate and make your customers happier in the process.

 The most important thing you can do to keep customers happy is to keep adding value to the product or service that you’re offering.
-It's critical to keep your users' needs met and to always be exceeding their expectations; otherwise, they'll eventually churn.
+It's critical to keep your users' needs met and to always exceed their expectations.
+If you fail to do so, they'll eventually churn.
 So, as you're planning new features, keep your users and their challenges in mind.

 Another way to keep customers happy is to offer a free trial.
 Although you may worry that a free trial might lead to an increase in cancellations, the opposite is likely true.
 A free trial lets customers try out your software and decide whether or not it meets their needs.
-If it doesn’t, they’re more likely to cancel their subscription than if they didn’t get a free trial.
+This is a proactive way to prevent churn, as it prevents the wrong customers from signing up and churning at a later date.

 After users submit tickets to your support team, you can use those tickets to identify trends.
 For example, if you see a large volume of tickets related to a specific issue, you can reach out to those users and offer them a solution.
 If you notice that a significant number of users are canceling their accounts, you can follow up to better understand the reasons why.
 You can then try to solve those problems to prevent further churn.

 If you know that certain users are at risk of churning, reach out to them proactively and offer some type of discount.
 You can use data from your customer support system to segment your users based on their usage patterns.
 Then, you can reach out to relevant segments with offers to reduce the price of your product or extend their contracts.